 Post-procedure Care TOP

 At the Care Center

-Your doctor will apply ointment.
-A bandage may be applied over your eyes.
+Ointment will be applied.
+A bandage may be placed over your eyes.

-After about six months, your scars will likely fade to a nearly invisible white line.
+After about 6 months, your scars will likely fade to a nearly invisible white line.
 The results of a blepharoplasty are permanent.
-Your doctor may still be able to do extra surgery as needed or desired.
+Extra surgery may be done as needed or desired.
 Sometimes, blepharoplasty is combined with another procedure called canthopexy.
 This is used to improve the shape and positioning of the lower eyelid.
 Blepharoplasty may also be done with ptosis repair.
 This is the repair of the upper eyelid muscle to correct drooping of the upper eyelid.

 Call Your Doctor TOP

 It is important to monitor your recovery.
 Alert your doctor to any problems.
 If any of the following occur, call your doctor:

 If you think you have an emergency, call for emergency medical services right away.

 The American Society for Aesthetic Plastic Surgery

 What is eyelid surgery?
 American Society of Plastic Surgeons website.
 Available at: